8BitMixtape/8BitMixtapePackager/README.md

-# CocoMake7 Packager
+# 8BitMixtape Packager

-1. edit packager.conf
-2.
+Automaticaly upload board version and file when new version is added

 todo: documentation